 Only 40% of companies now maintain a 1:1 desk-to-employee ratio, down from 56% in 2023.
 Yet many organizations still struggle to make hot desking work.
-The difference between success and failure?
-Data-driven decisions that put employee experience first.
+The gap between success and failure comes down to one thing: data-driven decisions that put employee experience first.

-The numbers tell a clear story: traditional one-desk-per-employee models are disappearing fast.
-Companies that implement hot desking based on actual workplace data are seeing dramatically different results than those who wing it.
+Traditional one-desk-per-employee models are disappearing fast.
+Companies that implement hot desking based on actual workplace data see dramatically different results than those who wing it.
+Meanwhile, recent research from CADM confirms that hot desking rarely fails because it's inherently flawed; it fails because organizations implement it without understanding demand.

 What is hot desking?

 Hot desking is a flexible workplace arrangement where employees share workstations instead of having assigned desks.
-When an employee arrives at the office, they choose any available desk rather than returning to the same permanent desk each day.
+When someone arrives at the office, they choose any available desk rather than returning to the same permanent spot each day.

-Here's what most guides miss: successful hot desking in 2026 is about making decisions based on real workspace data.
-Companies that track desk usage, employee preferences, and collaboration patterns achieve much better results than those that remove nameplates and hope for the best.
+Here's what most guides miss: successful hot desking in 2026 requires making decisions based on real workspace data.
+Companies that track desk usage, employee preferences, and collaboration patterns through a workplace analytics platform achieve far better results than those that remove nameplates and hope for the best.

 Why hot desking matters now

 The workplace utilization crisis is driving fundamental changes in office design.
-Studies show that office spaces sit unused for around one-third of the working day, highlighting massive inefficiencies in traditional assigned seating models.
+Studies show that office spaces sit unused for roughly one-third of the working day, highlighting massive inefficiencies in traditional assigned seating models.

 Types of hot desking models

-The right hot desking model depends on your actual usage patterns, not industry assumptions.
-Here's how to choose based on your workplace analytics.
+The right hot desking model depends on your actual usage patterns.
+Here's how to choose based on your space utilization data.

 First-come, first-served hot desking